SidetrekAI/sidetrek/README.md

 ### Supported Platforms

-Currently we support MacOs and Linux, but NOT Windows.
+Currently we only support MacOs and Linux.

 ## Quick Start